thomashallam/NHSUserResearchPanel/README.md

 # NHSD - User Research Panels

 Terms of reference (early draft v0.0.1).
-To be reviewed after the kick off workshop
+To be reviewed after the kick off workshop on June 8th

 **Project context:**
 - NHS Digital has conducted over 600 surveys in the past few years (using the survey tool Qualtrics)